Digital Visual Interface

 Digital Visual Interface (DVI) is a video display interface developed by the Digital Display Working Group (DDWG).
 The digital interface is used to connect a video source, such as a video display controller, to a display device, such as a computer monitor.
 It was developed with the intention of creating an industry standard for the transfer of uncompressed digital video content.

-Featuring support for analog connections, DVI devices manufactured as DVI-I are compatible with the analog VGA interface by including VGA pins, while DVI-D devices are digital-only.
+DVI devices manufactured as DVI-I have support for analog connections, and are compatible with the analog VGA interface by including VGA pins, while DVI-D devices are digital-only.
 This compatibility, along with other advantages, led to its widespread acceptance over competing digital display standards Plug and Display (P&D) and Digital Flat Panel (DFP).
 Although DVI is predominantly associated with computers, it is sometimes used in other consumer electronics such as television sets and DVD players.